RobyFerro/go-web/readme.md

 ## Custom commands
 You can create custom command by creating new structure inside "command" package.
-Every struct must have a "Signature string" property and a "Run" method.
+Every struct must have a "Signature string" and "Description" property.
-This method must have the following signature:
+Also the "Run" and "Register" method must be present This method must have the following signature:

 ````
+func (c *ServerDaemon) Register() {
+	c.Signature = "server:daemon"
+	c.Description = "Run Go-Web server as a daemon"
+}

 func (c *ServerDaemon) Run(sc *dig.Container, args string) {
     // Your logic
 }